 Quora then prompts users to integrate the platform with other social media sites:

 And soon afterward, Quora gives users even more control and influence over how they shape the platform to their needs by inviting them to take questions from their followers:

 In-app messaging for power usage and growth

-With an ever-growing list of quality SaaS products on the market, even the most active app user is just a few clicks away from churning.
-Constant value delivery is necessary to keep your customers happy.
+Your regular users can also benefit from thoughtful in-app messaging.
+Even the most loyal app users know there’s an ever-growing list of quality SaaS products on the market, which means they’re potentially just a few clicks away from churning.
+You need constant value delivery to keep your customers happy.

-Referral programs can be a great way to engage regular users, increase customer loyalty, and grow your user base.
-Caviar cleverly integrated a referral prompt into a slideshow on its homepage.
-The result is attention-grabbing without interfering with the user's browsing experience:
+Referral programs engage regular users, increase customer loyalty, and grow your user base.
+Caviar cleverly integrates a referral prompt into a slideshow on its homepage.
+The slideshow grabs a user’s attention without interfering with their browsing experience:

 Caviar even went a step further, allowing users to minimize the slideshow in favor of a simple but effective banner: